yzpang/gold-off-policy-text-gen-iclr21/README.md

 Model for IWSLT14 De-En: [download (~450M)](https://drive.google.com/file/d/1xdX-PmXCS7hFuw0CGvQ7KscY7owlcO2N/view?usp=sharing)

-Not a lot of finetuning was done for the transformer models, so it is likely that more finetuning could reach better performance.
+Not a lot of hyperparameter search was done for the transformer models, so it is likely that more search (on hyperparameters, on architecture) could reach better performance.

 Moreover, for summarization models, we use pyrouge+files2rouge to evaluate, based on [the fairseq instructions](https://github.com/pytorch/fairseq/tree/97d29d78e51e49de50e5105bcf4f9ebbd9fd7387/examples/bart) after pyrouge+files2rouge [installation](https://github.com/pltrdy/files2rouge).
 The package files2rouge has a common WordNet-2.0.exc.db error; see [this link](https://github.com/bheinzerling/pyrouge/issues/8) for the fix.